hwdsl2/setup-ipsec-vpn/README.md

 **-OR-**

-A dedicated server or any KVM- or Xen-based Virtual Private Server (VPS), with these Linux OS:
+A dedicated server or KVM/Xen-based Virtual Private Server (VPS), running one of these OS:
-&nbsp;(Using the VPN scripts on a **freshly installed** system is recommended)
+&nbsp;(Note: Using the VPN scripts on a freshly installed system is recommended)
 - Ubuntu 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)
 - Debian 7 (Wheezy) - Not recommended.
 Requires <a href="https://gist.github.com/hwdsl2/5a769b2c4436cdf02a90" target="_blank">this workaround</a> to work.